Table of contents

 This differs from what we typically encounter with team professional services, which typically have a more constrained scope of work and a set deadline for project completion.
 Although projects can be extensive and take a long time, expert services are hired for that particular job.
 Then, before giving it to the client, they collaborate with you to finish the project or solve a particular problem.

 For this reason, it’s crucial to be explicit about what the offer includes when discussing team professional services.
-You want your customers to avoid encountering a problem covered by the deal and being shocked when they discover they have to pay more to fix it.
+You want your customers to avoid encountering a problem covered by the deal and being shocked when they discover they must pay more to fix it.

 3) Outside vs Inside